Nick Wilde’s Pawpsicle Recipe Inspired by Zootopia

 What’s Up, Hungry People

-Let’s hop to it – it’s time to join the Zootopia Police Department and fight crime with Officer Judy Hopps!
-As the first bunny in the PD, Judy is ready to take on anything… even parking duty.
+Let’s hop to it – today we’re joining the Zootopia Police Department with Officer Judy Hopps.
+As the first bunny on the force, Judy’s ready for anything… even parking duty.

 If you haven’t watched Disney’s Zootopia yet, do yourself a favor and pop it on your TV right now!
 The story follows Officer Judy as she tries to solve the mystery of missing animals all over Zootopia.